 What Size Wire Should I Use for a Sub-Panel?

-Following are some guidelines for subpanel amperage ratings:
+Following are instructions for subpanel amperage ratings:

-- For a 100 amp subpanel: 2 AWG copper or 1/0 AWG aluminum wire.
+- 100 amp subpanel: 1/0 AWG aluminum wire. or 2 AWG copper

-- For a 200 amp subpanel: 3/0 AWG copper or 4/0 AWG aluminum wire.
+- 200 amp subpanel: 3/0 AWG copper or 4/0 AWG aluminum wire.

 Can I Run a 100 Amp Sub Panel from a 100 Amp Panel?